Forge-Srl/gushio/README.md

         name: 'my-awesome-script',
         description: 'An awesome description of what this script does',
         version: '4.2.0',
-    },
+        afterHelp: 'This string will be shown after the script help', },
     run: async (deps, args, options) => {
         //...